sallyca530/Home-Sales-PySpark-SparkSQL/README.md

     p_df.createOrReplaceTempView('p_homes_sales')

-#### The query from step 6 is run on the parquet temporary table, and the run time is computed.
+#### The same query is run on the parquet temporary table, and the run time is computed with efficiency of 0.88 seconds.

     spark.sql("""
             SELECT ROUND(AVG(price), 2) AS AveragePrice, view